UR24144-ProDiCeT/OmicChain/README.md

 ### 1. Execute Pipeline
 - Upload your Snakefile and R script
-- Provide expression table (TSV format)
+- Provide expression table (TSV format supplied in the repository as example but you can generate a new one with count_matrix_generator.py and adjust settings)
 - Select control and treatment samples
 - Execute the automated pipeline